Russell-Waterhouse/blog/content/post/pivot-fast.md

 ## When Not to Pivot Fast

-Now, pivoting fast is a good thing in many many situations.
+Now, pivoting fast is a good thing in many situations.
-However, there is one that it would be a disasterous mistake: when people depend on you not pivoting.
+However, there is one that it would be a disastrous mistake: when people depend on stability, not pivoting.
 If you make banking software, people are counting on you not changing your mortgage calculating software radically.

-With this kind of softwore, where someone else's workflow depends on you not changing, pivots should be made carefully and with great consideration.
+With this kind of software, where someone else's workflow depends on you not changing, pivots should be made carefully and with great consideration.

-You may in fact commit to never changing that version of your product, and instead doing a new realease with any changes.
+You may in fact commit to never changing that version of your product, and instead doing a new release with any changes.

-While costly, it allows you to not break backwards compatability while still growing and adapting and pivoting.
+While costly, it allows you to not break backwards compatibility while still growing and adapting and pivoting.

 ## Conclusion